November 11, 2025

 1) Governance Without Bureaucracy

-Good governance isn’t paperwork; it’s clarity.
+Good governance isn't paperwork; it's clarity.
 Who decides what?
 How often do we review performance?
 What happens when something goes wrong?
 Lightweight, consistent governance replaces the drama of ad-hoc escalation with calm, predictable decisions.
-For smaller firms, a few regular conversations short, focused, and ruthlessly honest - beat heavyweight committees.

 2) Data Hygiene and Definitions